-Traveling from Varanasi to Kathamandu is one of the most popular ways to reach Nepal from India.
-All options are possible: direct bus, train, and plane.
+Traveling from Varanasi to Kathmandu is one of the most popular ways to reach Nepal from India.
+All options are possible: Direct bus, train, and plane.
 Here's an overview of each to help you plan your trip.

 For budget travelers, a train and bus combination journey from Varanasi to Kathmandu is often considered the best option.
 There's no direct train to Kathmandu, so you'll need to take a train to Gorakhpur in Uttar Pradesh (around three hours from the border in Sunauli), a jeep or bus to the border, and then another jeep or bus to Kathmandu from there.

 The main railway station at Varanasi is known as Varanasi Junction and its code is BSB.
 It's a major Indian rail hub and Foreign Tourist Quota tickets are available there.
-The railway station at Gorakpur is known as Gorakpur Junction and its code is GKP.
+The railway station at Gorakhpur is known as Gorakhpur Junction and its code is GKP.
 This station is the headquarters of the North Eastern Railway.

 Tickets can be booked online at RedBus.in, the UPSRTC website, or at the bus stand in Varanasi (located just east of Varanasi Junction train station).
 Foreigners, do note that the RedBus website doesn't accept international cards but Amazon Pay may be used.

 It's worth staying a while to soak up Kathmandu's atmosphere.
-These top things to do in Kathmandu encompass heritage, architecture, culture, spirituality, and shopping.
+The top things to do in Kathmandu encompass heritage, architecture, culture, spirituality, and shopping.